stm/imagefluency/README.md

 # visual symmetry
 #
 # read image
-rails <- img_read(system.file("example_images", "rails.jpg", package = "imagefluency"))
+rails <- img_read(system.file('example_images', 'rails.jpg', package = 'imagefluency'))
 # get only vertical symmetry
 img_symmetry(rails, horizontal = FALSE)
 ```

 ## Documentation

-See the package [vignette](https://stm.github.io/imagefluency/articles/imagefluency.html) for a detailled introduction (or type `vignette("imagefluency", package = "imagefluency")` into the R console) and the [reference page](https://stm.github.io/imagefluency/reference/index.html) for details on each function.
+See the [getting started vignette](https://stm.github.io/imagefluency/articles/getting-started.html) for a detailed introduction (or type `vignette('getting-started', package = 'imagefluency')` into the R console) and the [reference page](https://stm.github.io/imagefluency/reference/index.html) for details on each function.

+If you are analyzing a larger number of images, make sure to read the tutorial on how to [analyze multiple imeages at once](https://stm.github.io/imagefluency/articles/batch-processing.html).

 ## Citation